arachnegl/intro-to-raspberry-pi/README.md

 Introduction to Raspberry Pi
 ============================

+Teaching materials for an introductory class.

+Two source materials:

+    * Slides - Uses reveal.js; in slides/
+    * Web docs - Sphinx built; all other folder & files.

-To run locally:
+To run the sphinx docs locally:

     make html
     cd build/html
     python -m SimpleHTTPServer

-Alternatively you can just open:
+Alternatively open in browser:
     build/html/index.html

-in your browser.
+For the slides open in browser:
+    slides/index.html